FENECON Home 20 & 30 assembly and operating instructions

 (control via external relay)

-The integration of an electric Heating element is the simplest and cheapest form of sector coupling of electricity and heat — often also called a "power-to-heat" application.
+The integration of an electric heating element is the simplest and cheapest form of sector coupling (electricity and heat) — often also called a "power-to-heat" application.

-If the capacity of the electrical storage unit is exhausted, self-generated energy must be fed into the public Grid with low remuneration.
+If the capacity of the electrical energy storage is exhausted, self-generated energy must be fed into the public grid at low remuneration.
 In these cases, it often makes sense to use the surplus electricity for water heating (e.g. for hot water buffer tanks, pool heating, etc.).
-In this way, other energy sources (e.g. wood or oil) can be saved.
-The externally installed relays must be designed according to the installed output of the installed Heating element.
+In this way, other energy sources (e. g. wood or oil) can be saved.
+The externally-installed relays must be designed according to the installed power of the installed heating element.

 ![]() |